ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-1.md

 });
 ```

 The “results” parameter is an object that has a key called “insertId” that contains the id that was just inserted.
-Let’s get that id and add it to our “tweetsCreated” array.
+Let's get that id and add it to our “tweetsCreated” array.

 ```javascript
 app.post('/tweets/create', function(req, res) {